predictiveworks/cdap-spark/works-ml/docs/W2VecBuilder-sparksink.md

 # Word2Vec Builder

 ## Description
-This machine learning plugin represents
+This machine learning plugin represents the building stage for an Apache Spark ML "Word2Vec feature model".

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.